dhoer/choco-selenium/TESTING.md

 The hub port is normally 4444, but the port was changed to 4446 to verify a user can change the port.

-Note that Vagrant Windows 10 selenium-grid.ps1 script disabled Windows Update, Windows Defender, and Action Center because these can cause Selenium test failures.
+Note that selenium-grid.ps1 script disables Windows Update, Windows Defender, and Action Center because these can cause Selenium test failures.

 ## Development